 What Exactly Do I Mean By “Effective Social Responsibility”?

-If you’ve read any of my blogs before, you might have caught that I love a good definition.
-I own at least 4 dictionaries (yes, still printed hardback versions), have an app on my phone, and a desktop link to Merriam-Webster’s website.
+By this point, you have probably realized that I love a good definition.
+I own at least four dictionaries (yes, still printed hardback versions), have an app on my phone, and a desktop link to Merriam-Webster's website.
 I love to refer to the formal definition of a word.
 And sometimes to consider the connotation of a word.
 It always entertains me when they differ.

 So for the sake of this discussion, what does effective mean?